 DOSEMU stands for DOS Emulation, and is a linux application that enables the Linux OS to boot any DOS and run DOS programs - including DPMI applications.
 It has the ability to: virtualize all input/output and processor control instructions, support the word size and addressing modes of the iAPX86 processor family's "real mode," while still running within the full protected mode environment, to trap all DOS and BIOS system calls and emulate such calls as are necessary for proper operation and good performance, to simulate a hardware environment over which DOS programs are accustomed to having control, and to provide DOS services through native Linux services. hot

 Wine is an Open Source implementation of the Windows API on top of X and Unix.
 Think of Wine as a compatibility layer for running Windows programs.
 Wine does not require Microsoft Windows, as it is a completely free alternative implementation of the Windows API consisting of 100% non-Microsoft code, however Wine can optionally use native Windows DLLs if they are available.
 Wine provides both a development toolkit for porting Windows source code to Unix as well as a program loader, allowing many unmodified Windows programs to run on x86-based Unixes, including Linux, FreeBSD, and Solaris. hot

-A DOS/PC emulator mde primarily to run older games.
+Bhole is a DOS/PC emulator mde primarily to run older games.
 It runs quite a few games (like Master of Magic) and supports things like EMS and pc speaker emulation.